flybywiresim/docs/docs/dev-corner/development-projects/documentation.md

 - Editor / IDE:
     - Recommended: [Microsoft Visual Studio Code](https://code.visualstudio.com/docs#vscode){target=new}
-        - recommended plugins wot work with markdown:
+        - recommended plugins to work with markdown:
             - any markdown helper plugin - e.g. [https://github.com/yzhang-gh/vscode-markdown](https://github.com/yzhang-gh/vscode-markdown)
             - especially ofr tables: [https://github.com/takumisoft68/vscode-markdown-table](https://github.com/takumisoft68/vscode-markdown-table)
-    - or any [Jetbrains](https://www.jetbrains.com/) IDE, e.g. IntelliJ IDEA or Clion.
+    - Or any [Jetbrains](https://www.jetbrains.com/) IDE, e.g. IntelliJ IDEA or Clion.
-    - or any text editor (even Notepad.exe will do) in conjunction with [stackedit.io](https://stackedit.io/){target=new} - Create and edit markdown on the web.
+    - Or any text editor (even Notepad.exe will do) in conjunction with [stackedit.io](https://stackedit.io/){target=new} - Create and edit markdown on the web.
 Useful if you don't have / can't setup MkDocs locally on your machine.
 Does not support material references.
 Please note this in your PR so a maintainer can double check your references render appropriately.

 ### Process

 #### Preview your local Clone

-- Fork the [:fontawesome-brands-github:{: .github } -  **Documentation Project Github**](https://github.com/flybywiresim/docs){target=new}) ([How to fork a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo){target=new}).
+- Fork the [:fontawesome-brands-github:{: .github } -  **Documentation Project Github**](https://github.com/flybywiresim/docs){target=new} ([How to fork a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo){target=new}).
-- Create a local clone ( [How to cloning your forked repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository){target=new}).
+- Create a local clone ([How to cloning your forked repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository){target=new}).
 - Checkout the "primary" branch - this is the main branch of the current FlyByWire Documentation Project.
 - In a command line terminal go to the cloned repository folder and start `mkdocs.exe serve` to start the local preview server.